SUSE/scf/README.md

 ### How do I clear all data and begin anew without rebuilding everything?

-On the Vagrant box, run the following commands
+On the Vagrant box, run the following commands:

 ```bash
 make stop